 Note: A judgment is a court order.
 If the creditor wins the case, the judgment will say you owe your creditor a certain amount of money.
 A judgment does not require that you pay anything.
 A court can still enter a judgment against you even if you are judgment proof, but creditors cannot collect money from you.

-Until a creditor sues you and wins, he has only one way to collect from you - ask you to pay.
+Until a creditor sues you and wins, he has only one way to collect from you – ask you to pay.
 He can call you and send you letters.
-But, once the creditor sues you and wins (gets a judgment), the creditor has three ways to try to collect from you:
+Once the creditor sues you and wins, the creditor has three ways to try to collect from you: